AliakseiBychyk/restful-api-nodejs-express/README.md

 ## How to run app ##
-* Make sure your MongoDB server running (see above).
+* Make sure your MongoDB server running on port 27017 (see above).
 * Run application with:
 ```
 npm start